IvanTurgenev/whocasa/README.md

 2) create a channel in pushetta and grab you api key

-3) paste the in the script
+3) paste the in the script your api key and channel name

 4) install pusheta in your phone